jlempen/Surface-Laptop-3-OpenCore/README.md

 macOS on the Microsoft Surface Laptop 3 thanks to [Acidanthera's OpenCore bootloader](https://github.com/acidanthera/OpenCorePkg).

 ## Latest News
+* (20251018) Audio is working again in macOS Tahoe thanks to a convenient installer for VoodooHDA ([see section below](https://github.com/jlempen/Surface-Laptop-3-OpenCore/tree/main#fixing-audio-on-macos-tahoe)).
-* (20251018) With the fixes merged today, macOS Tahoe 26.0.1 now installs (albeit with some flickering in the installer) and runs quite nicely!
-Everything but FileVault and the internal audio seems to work as good as in macOS Sequoia now.
+* (20251018) With the stuff merged today, macOS Tahoe 26.0.1 now installs (albeit with some flickering in the installer) and runs quite nicely!
+Everything but FileVault and the internal speakers and microphone seems to work just fine.
 Work in progress.
 * (20251016) Added resources and instructions to enable the `AirportItlwm.kext` on macOS Sonoma
 * (20251016) Added the `DisableBDPROCHOT.efi` driver to fix the throttling issues
 * (20251011) Fixed issues with the firmware downgrade by adding the `--force` argument to the `fwupdmgr` command line